 You may be wondering…

 Are there any other options available?
-Unfortunately these are the only options available for standard evaporative coolers.
-There used to be another option that were made of green paper but those are no longer being manufactured and unavailable.
+Unfortunately, these are the only options available for standard evaporative coolers.
+There used to be another option that was made of green paper but those are no longer being manufactured and are unavailable.

 Mastercool Swamp Cooler Pads

-If you have a Mastercool or aerocool cooler there is really only one type of pad you will use for these, which are made of a heavy honeycomb shaped paper.
+If you have a Mastercool or Aerocool cooler there is only one type of pad you will use for these, which is made of heavy honeycomb-shaped paper.
 These pads and coolers offer the best cooling ability.
 There are two sizes of pads available 8” and 12”.
-The thicker the pad the more water they can absorb.
-Many homeowners choose to upgrade their standard coolers to these type of coolers because of their cooling ability.
-It’s important to know that you should have your mastercool pads inspected and cleaned each year.
+The thicker the pad the more water it can absorb.
+Many homeowners choose to upgrade their standard coolers to these types of coolers because of their cooling ability.
+It’s important to know that you should have your Mastercool pads inspected and cleaned each year.
 These pads usually get hard water mineral buildup over time.
-So it’s important to clean them every year and replace every 3-5 years depending on how hard your water is.
+So it’s important to clean them every year and replace them every 3-5 years depending on how hard your water is.
 A water softener can help extend the life of the pads and reduce hard water buildup within the cooler.

 Breezair Swamp Cooler Pads

 Breezair coolers have become more popular in New Mexico as an alternative to converting to refrigerated air.
 Breezair coolers offer the greatest cooling capacity available from evaporative cooling.
-These type of coolers use only one type of pads that are exclusive to Breezair type of coolers.
-Similar to mastercool coolers these pads do not need to be replaced every year.
+These types of coolers use only one type of pad that is exclusive to the Breezair type of coolers.
+Similar to Mastercool coolers, these pads do not need to be replaced every year.
 They typically should be replaced every 3-5 years.
 Breezair pads do not typically get a lot of hard water buildup because of the way the system drains the water in the cooler.

 Where to buy swamp cooler pads

 You can purchase swamp cooler pads at any home improvement store.
-If you have a professional perform you swamp cooler start-up and maintenance they usually do this as a part of the start-up.
+If you have a professional perform your swamp cooler start-up and maintenance they usually do this as a part of the start-up.

 What’s the bottom line?

-Swamp cooler pads are very important to keeping you cool and comfortable this summer.
-Along with replacing your coolers pads each year we recommend you perform regular maintenance on your swamp cooler to prep it for the season.
+Swamp cooler pads are very important to keep you cool and comfortable this summer.
+Along with replacing your coolers pads each year, we recommend you perform regular maintenance on your swamp cooler to prep it for the season.
 This will maximize cooling effectiveness for those long hot days.

 Interested in Converting to Refrigerated Air?

 Converting a swamp cooler to refrigerated air is a common home upgrade in New Mexico.
-TLC technicians can help you install a refrigerated air conditioning unit and forget about swamp cooler pads all together!
+TLC technicians can help you install a refrigerated air conditioning unit and forget about swamp cooler pads altogether!